Shadyshift/ls-rustified/README.md

 # why?
-Because it is very simple and very tiny. the function of ls is very simple, so the code needs to be also very simple.
-And because I am still learning rust and this is a cool project! :D
+Because I am still learning rust and this is a cool project! :D